What we do

 vinyl picking and peeling, textile vacuuming and rolling, research filing and vertical file maintenance, computer entry, library duties and special projects as determined by the Collections and Exhibitions Department.

 The Fundraising committee is responsible for organizing SOTA’s fundraising activities.
-The Fundraising committee organizes numerous functions, including SOTA Show Houses, kitchen tours, Luncheon with the Authors, and so much more!
+The Fundraising committee organizes numerous functions, including SOTA Show Houses, wine tastings, Luncheon with the Authors, and so much more!
+The possibilities are endless!

 The Museum Store Committee members provide staffing for the Museum Store.
 Volunteers make and record sales and assist the Museum Store manager as needed.